The Ringer (website): History

 The Ringer was launched in March 2016 by Bill Simmons, who brought along several editors who had previously worked with him on Grantland, an ESPN-owned blog he operated from 2011 to 2015.
-At launch, the Ringer had a staff of 43 and focused primarily on sports and pop culture as content areas, with a few writers also working on technology and politics.
-HBO, the network on which Simmons hosted his weekly television program Any Given Wednesday one season in 2016, was an initial investor in the website.
+At launch, The Ringer had a staff of 43 and focused primarily on sports and pop culture as content areas, with a few writers also working on technology and politics.
+HBO, the network on which Simmons hosted his weekly television program Any Given Wednesday for one season in 2016, was an initial investor in the website.

 The website was previously published on the Medium platform.
 In May 2017, The Ringer entered into an advertising and technology partnership with Vox Media (owner of SB Nation), under which Vox would handle advertising sales, and give the site access to its in-house Chorus publishing platform.

-Former Grantland writers who have since written for or worked for The Ringer include Mark Titus, Shea Serrano, Ben Lindbergh, Robert Mays, Andy Greenwald, Sean Fennessey, Chris Ryan, Mallory Rubin, Juliet Litman, Craig Gaines, Bryan Curtis, David Shoemaker, Ryan O'Hanlon, Danny Chau, Jason Concepcion, Riley McAtee, Joe Fuentes, and Tate Frazier.
+Former Grantland writers who have since written for or worked for The Ringer include Mark Titus, Shea Serrano, Ben Lindbergh, Robert Mays, Andy Greenwald, Sean Fennessey, Chris Ryan, Mallory Rubin, Juliet Litman, Craig Gaines, Bryan Curtis, David Shoemaker, Ryan O'Hanlon, Danny Chau, Jason Concepcion, Riley McAtee, Joe Fuentes, Tate Frazier, and Amanda Dobbins.

-In May 2018, The Ringer published a story by Ben Detrick about Bryan Colangelo, then the GM of the Philadelphia 76ers, and his apparent use of various Twitter accounts to criticize players and defend himself.
+In May 2018, The Ringer published a story by Ben Detrick about Bryan Colangelo, then the general manager (GM) of the Philadelphia 76ers, and his apparent use of various Twitter accounts to criticize players and defend himself.
 This led to Colangelo's resignation on June 7, 2018.

-In August 2019, The Ringers editorial staff voted to unionize with the Writers Guild of America, East.
-The union was voluntarily recognized by the Ringer's management four days later.
+In August 2019, 66 of The Ringer's 90 editorial staff members voted to unionize with the Writers Guild of America, East (WGAE).
+The union was voluntarily recognized by The Ringer's management four days later.

-On February 5, 2020, subscription music streaming service Spotify announced it was acquiring The Ringer for an estimated $195 million and an additional $50 million in performance-driven incentives.
+On February 5, 2020, subscription music streaming service Spotify announced it was acquiring The Ringer for an estimated $195 million and up to an additional $55 million in performance-driven incentives.

 In April 2021, writers and producers ratified their first collective agreement with Gimlet Media and The Ringer.
-It would last 3 years, with minimum base salary of $57,000 for The Ringer staff.
-Absent was any provision over worker ownership of content created.
+It would last three years, with a minimum base salary of $57,000 for The Ringer staff.
+Absent was any provision for worker ownership of content created.

+In October 2025, a number of Ringer video podcasts were acquired by Netflix for exclusive video distribution on the Netflix platform.
+These podcasts included The Bill Simmons Show, The Zach Lowe Show, The McShay Show, The Rewatchables, Conspiracy Theories, and others.
+They began airing on Netflix beginning in January 2026.

+In January 2026, Good Hang with Amy Poehler, which is The Ringer’s most popular podcast, won the inaugural Golden Globe Award for best podcast.